Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

-When the Council for Community and Economic Research calculates their quarterly cost of living index, the organization looks at six components: housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.
+The Council for Community and Economic Research does a cost of living comparison by city.
+It calculates their quarterly cost of living index by looking at six components: housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.
 The prices of these categories tend to accurately reflect our monthly and daily spending.

-When groceries are singled out specifically, we find that Honolulu, Juneau, AK, and New York (Manhattan) are where your dollar won’t go as far as you’d like.
+When groceries are singled out specifically, we find that Honolulu and New York (Manhattan) are where your dollar won’t go as far as you’d like.
 If you want to really save on groceries, Texas is your state!
-Four of their cities are among the least expensive places to shop for those everyday items.
+Three of their cities are among the least expensive places to shop for those everyday items.

 The list of the most expensive cities is no surprise.
-At the top of the list is Manhattan, where the median home will put you back nearly $1.3 million, according to Zillow.com.
-If you’re renting in Manhattan instead, your median rent is $3,400 a month with a cozy square footage.
-No. 2 on the list is San Francisco, where the median home price is nearly $1.4 million, or $4,500 in monthly rent.
+At the top of the list is Manhattan, where the median home will put you back $1.1 million, according to realtor.com.
+If you’re renting in Manhattan instead, your median rent is $3,400 a month with cozy square footage.
+No. 2 on the list is Honolulu, where the median home price is $658,000, or $1,70000 on average in monthly rent.

 Here are the top 10 most expensive cities to live: